aman0864/Python-Projects/Project 7 (Array Generator)/README.txt

-This code can be used to generate Arrays 1d, 2d as well as 3d Array
+This code can be used to generate Arrays 1d, 2d as well as 3d Array according to your customization.